 Credit and debit cards

-Check carefully your cards terms and conditions.
-In particular check the small print regarding ATM transaction fees and currency conversion charges.
-Make sure your card has the Cirrus, Plus or Maestro symbol -- otherwise you may not be able to use it overseas.
+A piece of plastic is handy to carry, but check the terms and conditions of your card carefully.
+In particular, check the small print regarding ATM transaction fees and currency conversion charges.
+Make sure your card has the Cirrus, Plus or Maestro symbol—otherwise you may not be able to use it overseas.

 If you’re using your card to make ATM withdrawals, reduce your fees by making a few large withdrawals rather than lots of small ones (assuming you’re comfortable walking around with a lot of cash).

-Make sure you have a 4-digit ATM PIN code for your card, since 6-digit codes don't always work in Asia.
-The ATM keypads in Asia don’t necessarily have letters either, so if your PIN code is word-based, be sure you know the corresponding numbers as well -- if you get stuck, use your mobile phone keypad to figure it out.
+The ATM keypads in Asia don’t necessarily have letters, so if your PIN code is word-based, be sure you know the corresponding numbers as well—if you get stuck, if you have one, use your mobile phone keypad to figure it out.

-Let your bank know that you’ll be travelling overseas, to prevent your account from being inadvertently shut off, and consider carrying a second ATM or credit card from a different account as a back up in case your primary card is lost or stolen.
+Let your bank know that you’ll be travelling overseas to prevent your account from being inadvertently suspended.
+Consider carrying a second ATM or credit card from a different account as a back up in case your primary card is lost or stolen.

 Prepaid travel cards